packit/packit.dev/content/posts/April-2021.md

 - The `current_version_command` and `create_tarball_command` config options are being deprecated in favour of [actions](https://packit.dev/docs/actions/).
-  The issue will be created in the affected repositories once we find those options in use.
+  An issue will be created in the affected repositories if we find those options in use.
   ([packit-service#1064](https://github.com/packit/packit-service/pull/1064))
 - The result pages have been replaced by the views on our dashboard.
   Let us know what do you think about that and what information do you want to see there.